The Greek and Hebrew that is translated as “shepherd” in English is translated in Kouya as Bhlabhlɛɛ ‘yliyɔzʋnyɔ — ” tender of sheep.”

-In Chuj the translation is “carer” since there was no single word for “shepherd” (source: Ronald Ross), in Muna dhagano dhumba: “sheep guard” since there was no immediate lexical equivalent (source: René van den Berg), and in Mairasi “people who took care of domesticated animals” (source: Enggavoter 2004)
+In Chuj, the translation is “carer” since there was no single word for “shepherd” (source: Ronald Ross), in Muna, it is dhagano dhumba: “sheep guard” since there was no immediate lexical equivalent (source: René van den Berg), and in Mairasi it is translated with “people who took care of domesticated animals.”
+(Source: Enggavoter 2004)

 See also I am the good shepherd.